cloudflare/workers-docs/configure-your-cdn/tutorials/serving-assets.md

 TODO Wrangler screenshot

+After deploying your project, open up your browser to test retrieving your assets!
+For instance, if your Workers project is deployed to the route `myassets.com`, going to the URL `myassets.com/faces/1.jpg` should show an uploaded asset:

+TODO SCREENSHOT

+In addition, you can inspect the request in your browser to confirm that it's being cached.
+Cloudflare's CDN will send a `cf-cache-status` header, with `HIT` or `MISS`, to indicate whether the content was a "cache hit" or not:

+TODO SCREENSHOT

 ## Resources

 In this tutorial, you built and published a serverless function to Cloudflare Workers for serving assets from cloud storage.
 If you'd like to see the full source code for this application, visit the `cloudflare/cdn-assets-on-workers` repo on GitHub.
 TODO LINK